 The list of incredible artists and collaborators she has worked with is...unbelievable.
 Some are international A-list actors, globally known directors, composers and visual artists, rising performers who are triple, dare I say, quadruple threats and others are brilliant individuals from local communities.

-Along with the aforementioned, among the highlights in her career include: NYCC's Encores' RUNAWAYS; the several months participation of the year-long ODYSSEY PROJECT around NYC; GRUESOME PLAYGROUND INJURIES at Mixed Blood Theatre; FETES DE LA NUIT at the Ohio Theatre; SLEEPING BEAUTY WAKES at Kirk Douglas Theatre (she received an LA Ovation nomination for BEST Female Lead in a Musical); the Broadway revival at Roundabout’s American Airlines Theatre (receiving a special Tony Honors Award), Broadway national tour, and month-long sit-down in Tokyo of Deaf West's BIG RIVER; and an original production of THE WILD BOYS with Australia Theatre of the Deaf in Sydney, Australia.
+Along with the aforementioned, among the highlights in her career as a performer and director include: performing at Superbowl LII with Leslie Odom Jr and Pink.; NYCC's Encores' RUNAWAYS; the several months participation of the year-long ODYSSEY PROJECT around NYC; GRUESOME PLAYGROUND INJURIES at Mixed Blood Theatre; FETES DE LA NUIT at the Ohio Theatre; SLEEPING BEAUTY WAKES at Kirk Douglas Theatre (she received an LA Ovation nomination for BEST Female Lead in a Musical); the Broadway revival at Roundabout’s American Airlines Theatre (receiving a special Tony Honors Award), Broadway national tour, and month-long sit-down in Tokyo of Deaf West's BIG RIVER; and an original production of THE WILD BOYS with Australia Theatre of the Deaf in Sydney, Australia.

 Alexandria had a blast being on Nurse Jackie (episode "Comfort Food"), and Law & Order: Criminal Intent (episode "Silencer").
 She has appeared on HBO's HIGH MAINTENANCE (episode "Genghis"), and has directed/acted in several episodes of DON’T SHOOT THE MESSENGER.